JasonCharamis/useful_scripts/README.md

 # useful_scripts
 Collection of useful scripts

-This is a collection of useful scripts written in Perl and Python.
+This is a collection of useful scripts, mainly written in Perl and Python.